blackspiderrr/blackspiderrr.github.io/_research/research2.md

 author_profile: true
 ---

 I was selected for the [QiDi program](https://news.tongji.edu.cn/info/1002/82199.htm) at Tongji University and served as a key member on the project under the guidance of [Prof. Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm) .
+Our main goal is to **design and build a robot system that can move faster and more flexibly and enter smaller spaces to detect damage**.
 Our project was rated as a national innovation project under the China National University Student Innovation & Entrepreneurship Development Program.
 I was primarily responsible for robot perception and partial system development of the robot.

 ![demo](/images/AeroEye-demo.png)